Jannchenn/Drone-Explorer/README.md

 # Drone Explorer

-One Paragraph of project description goes here
+This project makes a drone to explore a certain map

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+You need to have Simulator installed

 ```
 Give examples